Newport Beach

 3. Carefully injecting the fat into the breasts.

 Fat grafting is best for patients who want a slight increase in breast size.
-Our surgeons can also use it to conceal the edge of the implants in thin patients or enhance specific areas of the breast, such as the upper pole or cleavage, in combination with breast implants.
+Dr. Pham can also use it to conceal the edge of the implants in thin patients or enhance specific areas of the breast, such as the upper pole or cleavage, in combination with breast implants.

 Can you combine breast augmentation with other procedures?